Find News and Press for the Jewish Federation of Cleveland here.

 Rebecca Stolarsky, our Communications and Public Relations Manager, is always available to serve members of the media.
 Please contact Rebecca at

-The Jewish Federation of Cleveland announced today its third cohort of Young Leadership Division (YLD) Microgrant Program recipients.
+The Jewish Federation of Cleveland announced today its fourth cohort of Young Leadership Division (YLD) Microgrant Program recipients.
 With the YLD Microgrant Program, YLD hopes to create a thriving, vibrant Jewish Cleveland young adult community by empowering individuals or groups to create, plan, and host experiences for Jewish Clevelanders (ages 22-45).

 In the weeks leading up to his Dec.
 31 retirement, Jewish Federation of Cleveland President Stephen H. Hoffman’s office appeared ready for an impromptu meeting.
 Photos and gifts adorned with plaques engraved with names of organizations he’s worked with were still strewn around the room.
 Unlike others who may be preparing to vacate their office, not one cardboard box sat waiting to be filled.

 The Mt.
 Sinai Health Care Foundation approved a grant of $500,000 to the Jewish Federation of Cleveland to enhance security in the Jewish community on Dec.
 3 after a gunman shot and killed 11 people at Tree of Life Congregation in Pittsburgh on Oct.
 27, the foundation said in a news release.